 Boss Hog Bacon is hickory smoked and dry cured.
-Our dry-cured bacon will not shrink like packing house bacon because water isn't added or used in the curing process.
+Our dry-cured bacon will not shrink like wet cured bacon because water isn't added or used in the curing process.
 We use a time-honored, secret formula and you can certainly tell the difference in taste.
 Flavorful, thick, and succulent, this bacon is not your average grocery store bacon, which has added water to "pork up" the weight.
 We don't add water to our bacon, and no water means no splatter.
 That's why Bacon Freak bacon is the only bacon you can fry naked!
 And that's why when you cook a pound of our bacon, you get a pound of bacon!
 Note: this package contains 14 oz. of uncooked bacon which will yield approximately 14 oz. of cooked bacon.
-It's 14 oz. of pure bacon awesomeness.
+It's pure bacon awesomeness!
 Every slice cooks up thick and meaty.
 Get some!

 Availability:Usually ships the same business day

 This bacon is dry cured and will stay fresh up to 60-90 days in your pantry.
 Put this bacon in the fridge or the freezer to keep it fresh longer.

 There are many ways to cook bacon, but our favorite way is in the oven!
 It's easy to do and easy to clean.
 Here's how we do it: